Don't bug out!

 Mayonnaise, Olive Oil, Vaseline/Petroleum Jelly

 These products are used in hopes of suffocating head lice.
 Head lice are able to shut down their bodies for long periods of time even fully submerged in substances meant to kill them.
-These products may suffocate the bugs if used for hours on end, they do not kill the eggs.
+These products may suffocate the bugs if used for hours on end, but they do not kill the eggs.

 Cetaphil also known as the Nuvo method